bpisano/libft/README.md

 ### Additional part
 This part is optionnal but can make you win at most 5 points.
 Some of those functions are used in Part 1 et Part 2 functions.
 To test them, you can use [Libftest](https://github.com/jtoty/Libftest).

-Note that ft_itoa_base.c wille not pass all the Libftest unit test because my ft_itoa_base.c is designed to handle minus sign in all bases.
+*Note :*ft_itoa_base.c will not pass all the Libftest unit test because my ft_itoa_base.c is designed to handle minus sign in all bases.
 * ft_isblank.c

 * ft_isupper.c